sand0val/Project/src/ReadMeCode.txt

-This folder is where all the code for this project will be saved.
+This folder is where my initial and final version of the project will be stored.

+Please refer to file "PoissonFinal" for the final working code.